metazine/cs50/week2/readability/readme.md

 After we have the number of words, letters and sentences we can then calculate a grade.

-This is done as follows:
+This is done with a magic formula:

 <pre>
 float L = letters / words * 100.0;